Back Pain and Post Rehabilitation Exercise

 In post rehabilitation of other medical procedures, some people gain back pain as a result.
 This can be from an imbalance in muscle strength and patterning caused from a lack of movement during healing and recovery.
 It is also a side effect some disc surgeries where people experience increased stiffness and loss of movement.
 I often seen people after rehab for shoulder and hip surgeries.

 All clients begin with individual classes.
-Group classes often remain unsuitable for these issues but we can eventually get there.
+Group classes often remain unsuitable for these issues.

 Neck pain, migraines and tension headaches